enkidevs/curriculum/blockchain/fundamentals/the-blockchain/what-is-a-blockchain.md

 ---
 ## Quiz

-headline: null
+headline: What does the following definition refer to?

-question: Can you identify what concept is defined by the `sequence of transaction bundles` syntagm?
+question: Can you identify what concept can be defined by the `sequence of data bundles` syntagm?

 answers:
   - Blockchain